John Smith (murderer): Arrest and conviction

 Smith was arrested in October 2000 in Escondido, California, where he was living with his third wife.
 He was convicted in July 2001 of the murder of Janice Hartman and sentenced to 15 years to life in prison.
 He unsuccessfully appealed his conviction in 2002.
 His first parole date was in 2011.
 The family of Janice Hartman sought civil damages against Smith's grandfather and brother for their alleged involvement in covering up Smith's crime for over twenty years, but the claims were unsuccessful.

 As of 2019, Smith remained incarcerated at Marion Correctional Institution, where – on November 28, 2019 – he learned that he had been indicted for the 1991 murder of Gladden-Smith.
 In 2021, a judge ruled that the fact that Smith had been convicted of murdering his first wife will not be used as motive for murdering his second wife, Fran Gladden-Smith.
-Smith will be eligible for parole in 2029.
+The case was dropped in 2023, but reportedly Smith admitted to disposing of Gladden-Smith's body.
+Smith will be next eligible for parole in 2029.